 The bill is, to date, the only piece of legislation where Elizabeth Warren is in cahoots with Marco Rubio.
 From Elizabeth Warren herself: "“This bill is about bringing together experts to discuss ways we can stop the forced labor and sexual exploitation of 25 million innocent children and adults.
 It targets the organized criminals who use our banking system to prop up this modern slavery.”

-The reasons this bill is a disastrous one for sex workers is innumerable, but they aren't far from the same league as FOSTA/SESTA at all:
+The reasons this bill is a disastrous one for female escorts are innumerable, but they aren't far from the same league as FOSTA/SESTA at all:

 "Access to banking services is a central component of economic empowerment to improve sex workers’ living and work conditions, reduce their vulnerability to violence, and enable them to manage and plan their finances and future,” the Global Network of Sex Work Projects (NSWP) writes in a position paper.
 “Globally, stigma, criminalization, and discrimination create barriers to sex workers’ access to financial services.
 The End Banking for Human Traffickers Act is likely to compound these barriers and also further impede sex workers’ access to internet services.”

-The way this has manifested outside of banking and credit institutions is also extremely problematic; sex workers now stand to have their cards or accounts frozen if there are charges from advertising platforms that come across the desks of their banks.
+The way this has manifested outside of banking and credit institutions is also extremely problematic; even Phoenix escorts now stand to have their cards or accounts frozen if there are charges from advertising platforms that come across the desks of their banks.
 If workers are unable to buy ad space then they are unable to make money, at least on internet platforms that allow they to have some semblance of anonymity that helps to keep them safe.
-For workers who are not already on the street, the inability to use advertising platforms online could force them out into the world.
+For other escorts who are not already on the street, the inability to use advertising platforms online could force them out into the world.

 So, how CAN providers keep their bank accounts safe?
 Slixa, at present, is one of the only online platforms that takes credit cards with a neutral, un-flagged business name.
 Slixa also accepts less-common forms of payment for advertisement space, such as bitcoin, and store branded gift cards.